Please screenshot this page and send it to info@mim-essay.com

 mim vs mba

 MBA courses are all about learning by doing.
 They teach you skills you can use in real jobs and give you a chance to practice these skills.
 This helps prepare you for the kinds of problems you'll solve in the workplace.
 MiM courses, however, focus more on book learning.
-They teach you the basic ideas and theories about business, which is really helpful for people who are just beginning their professional journey.
+They teach you the basic ideas and theories about business, which is helpful for people who are just beginning their professional journey.

 In MBA programs, you get specialized knowledge.
 This means you learn a lot about specific areas of business, which is great for people who already know a bit about working in business.
 On the other hand, MiM programs help you build foundations.
-They give you the basic, important knowledge about business that's really useful if you're just starting out in your career.
+They give you the basic, important knowledge about business that's useful if you're just starting in your career.

 5. Tuition Fees